vanillabp/blueprint-workflowmodule-springboot-standalone/README.md

 - For understanding the given Spring Boot configuration files read VanillaBP docs for [VanillaBP Spring Boot support](https://github.com/vanillabp/spring-boot-support) and [VanillaBP Camunda 7 adapter](https://github.com/camunda-community-hub/vanillabp-camunda7-adapter/tree/main/spring-boot).

+## Building an application for your own use case

+If you want to use the project generated based on the archetype as a base for your use case, then

+1. choose a proper identifier for your business use case.
+1. rename the Java package `blueprint.workflowmodule.standalone.loanapproval` according to your projects package and use case identifier (e.g. `com.mycompany.myusecase`).
+1. search case-insensitive in all files for all occurrences of `loanapproval` or `loan-approval` and replace it by the identifier of your use case.
+1. place your BPMN file in the directory `src/main/resources/processes/camunda7` and change the annotation `@BpmnProcess` found in Java class `service` pointing to your BPMN file's name.

 ## Interesting to know